Millions of people who voted Leave did not vote for Theresa May’s hard Brexit.

 We can’t know for certain.
 More recent polling could be used to show this—if being against a “hard Brexit” is defined as prioritising free trade over immigration control.

 “There were also millions of people who voted Leave but did not vote for Theresa May's hard Brexit”

 There has been lots of commentary on who voted for each side in the EU referendum and why.
 We’re focusing specifically here on people’s expectations in relation to a ‘hard Brexit’, as Ms Swinson referred to.

-Where the disagreement comes—the report says—is in what voters prioritise.
+The disagreement comes in what voters prioritise.
 Faced with a choice over whether free trade or immigration control comes first, as many as 36% of Leave supporters said they would ‘definitely’ or ‘probably’ maintain freedom of movement in return for free trade, compared to 74% of Remain voters, at least when confronted out of the blue by a pollster.

-At least half of Remain voters were found to back some of what the research defines as components of a hard Brexit too.
+At least half of Remain voters were found to back some policies that the research defined as parts of a hard Brexit as well.